JesusMcCloud/magnumpi/README.md

 Magnum PI makes it possible to check if applications live up to the promise a high level of security.

 ## Overview
-Magnum PI relies on the [XPosed](http://xposed.info/ "XPosed") framework to instrument application code at runtime.
+Magnum PI relies on the [Xposed](http://xposed.info/ "Xposed") framework to instrument application code at runtime.
 A client running on a PC called *Eve's Dropper*  (pun intended) processes the gathered information which includes:

 * The application's APK
 * All classes loaded during an applications life cycle